What’s at Risk?

 A Healthy Democracy Requires Equal Access and Participation

 The 2020 election is distinguished as being the most secure in our nation’s history, while also observing record-breaking voter turnout.
 While this election holds the potential for valuable lessons on how to improve elections, many policymakers began passing changes to election processes that risk marginalizing some voters or placing more burdens on already under-resourced local jurisdictions.

 Because voting is the cornerstone of a healthy civil society, Independent Sector holds voter participation – particularly in Black, Native, and other communities of color – as a critical indicator of whether all people living in the U.S. are, in fact, thriving.
 Ensuring every American has a voice in our democracy requires a delicate balance between state and local authority and federal oversight.

 In 2021 Independent Sector adopted principles to inform positions on voting and election policies that aim to:

 - Prevent barriers to voting,

 - Clarify nonprofit engagement in elections.

-Using these guiding principles, Independent Sector adopted a position supporting the passage of the John Lewis Voting Rights Advancement Act of 2021 to ensure new voting procedures proposed by state and local governments do not disproportionately harm communities served by nonprofits.
+Using these guiding principles, Independent Sector adopted a position supporting the passage of the John R. Lewis Voting Rights Advancement Act.
+In November, 2023, 29 members of the Nonprofit Infrastructure Coalition wrote in support of this legislation, to ensure new voting procedures proposed by state and local governments do not disproportionately harm communities served by nonprofits.